vanvalenlab/kiosk-console/README.md

 - [Frontend](https://github.com/vanvalenlab/kiosk-frontend): API for creating and managing jobs, and a React-based web interface for the DeepCell Kiosk.

-  - [ImageJ Plugin](https://github.com/vanvalenlab/kiosk-imageJ-plugin): An ImageJ 1.x plugin for processing images with an existing cluster.

-  - [Command-line Interface](https://github.com/vanvalenlab/kiosk-client): A python-based CLI for submitting and managing DeepCell Kiosk jobs.

 - [Consumer](https://github.com/vanvalenlab/kiosk-redis-consumer): Retrieves items from the Job Queue and handles the processing pipeline for that item.
 Each consumer only works on one item at a time.

 - [Model Server](https://github.com/vanvalenlab/kiosk-tf-serving): Serves models over a gRPC API, allowing consumers to send data and get back predictions.

 - [GPU Autoscaler](https://github.com/vanvalenlab/kiosk-autoscaler): Automatically and efficiently scales Kubernetes GPU resources.

+- _Kiosk Interfaces_:

+  - [ImageJ Plugin](https://github.com/vanvalenlab/kiosk-imageJ-plugin): An ImageJ 1.x plugin for processing images with an existing cluster.

+  - [Command-line Interface](https://github.com/vanvalenlab/kiosk-client): A python-based CLI for submitting and managing DeepCell Kiosk jobs.

 - _Not pictured above_: